GroverAruquipa/GroverAruquipa.github.io/_tabs/research.md

 | $\gamma$ | 118 $\mu$rad. | $\pi/8$ rad.     |

 # Planning of a Robot with ROS
+In tihs section is presented

 # Radio frecuency Systems
+In this section is presented